 Singapore is the smallest country in Southeast Asia with no natural resources.
 However, they have one of the most beautiful architectures, jaw-dropping skyline, and unique culture.
 You must visit Singapore at least once in your lifetime.
+Singapore is also one of the safest cities in the world so it is also perfect for solo travel, Here’s a guide for solo travelers in Singapore.
 In this blog post, I will be sharing my Singapore 5D4N Itinerary.

 My brother has already visited Singapore twice and he suggested 3 days and 2 nights would be enough to explore Singapore.
 Although I prefer longer days when I am traveling to a new country for the first time because I can really explore more of the less touristy places.
 A Singapore 5D4N Itinerary is just enough time to explore the main touristy attractions and their hidden gems.
 If you prefer shorter trips though, a weekend in Singapore would be great for you.